paulghaddad/baby_site/src/pages/sensory-activities/index.md

 Overall, it was a ton of fun!

-Suggested Items:
+### Suggested Items:

 [Unflavored gelatine](https://amzn.to/3B1rDRx)

 [Baby food ice cube tray](https://amzn.to/3VIKn09)

-3. Edible playdough (with oats)
+# 3. Edible play dough (with oats)

-I loved playing with playdough as a kid, and was thrilled when I [came across a recipe](https://www.thelifeofjenniferdawn.com/2010/08/oatmeal-playdough.html) for homemade playdough that’s suitable for babies!
+I loved playing with play dough as a kid, and was thrilled when I [came across a recipe](https://www.thelifeofjenniferdawn.com/2010/08/oatmeal-playdough.html) for homemade play dough that’s suitable for babies!

-The fun began with Hayden helping me make the playdough, which contains three simple (baby friendly) ingredients: oats, water, flour.
+The fun began with Hayden helping me make the play dough, which contains three simple (baby friendly) ingredients: oats, water, flour.
 I filled a measuring cup with oats and Hayden “helped” me dump it into the bowl.